 The most obvious sign of trouble is if you notice dimming or flickering headlights.
 If your headlights or your dash and dome lights aren’t shining as bright as they’re capable, it’s likely because your battery is left to power everything on its own and isn’t getting any backup boost.

 Your engine cutting off while driving or not starting at all may also be a sign of trouble.
-The spark plugs as well as fuel injection need a good amount of electrical power to function properly.
+The spark plugs and fuel injection need a good amount of electrical power to function properly.

 Check Engine Light